 The Background Report was shared with the community and their leaderships.
 Printed copies of the report are available at the Fort McKay Métis Community Office, Dorothy McDonald Business Centre, and the RMWB.
-A digital copy of the report will also be uploaded to the RMWB website.
+A digital copy of the report will also be available online.